Jack in the Box: Logo

-This Jack in the Box logo used from March 15, 2009, to October 3, 2022, is still used as a secondary logo, and at most locations.

-One variation has a miniature clown hat (dating back to October 1977) with three dots in the upper left-hand corner; the clown head was removed in 1980.
+One variation has a miniature clown hat (dating back to October 1977) with three dots in the upper left-hand corner; the clown head was removed in 1982.
 In October 1977, the clown head was in a red box all by itself, with the company name either below or next to the box; signs in front of the restaurants had the clown head only.
-The "clown head" can be seen on several YouTube videos depicting Jack in the Box commercials from the 1970s and 1980s.
 Most Jack in the Box locations opened before late 2008 had this logo, although the chain has been replacing them with the newer logo throughout the 2010s, along with general updating of their decor.
 Some locations continue to use this logo as their "Open/Closed" sign.